ftsanjuan/ftsanjuan.github.io/_posts/2014-02-11-thirty-one-at-thirty-one.md

 tags: reflections, lists, life, lessons
 ---

-In the past months I’ve been thinking about I’ve learned or am learning in my 31 years.
+In the past months I’ve been thinking what about I’ve learned or am learning in my 31 years.

 Here’s my 31 at 31.